johannes-mueller/sunset/README.md

 * Light dimming: automatically dim all the lights by a certain amount at a certain evening time to signal "now its time for bed".

+## Status

+Just hacked it.
+Deployed it today on my system.
+Let's see if it works. 😆

 ## Installation